DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 ### Other metrics

-There are a few other types of metrics that are neither work nor resource metrics, but that nonetheless may come in handy in diagnosing causes of problems.
+There are a few other types of metrics that are neither work nor resource metrics, but that nonetheless may help making a complex system observable.
 Common examples include counts of cache hits or database locks.
 When in doubt, capture the data.

 ## Events